discretize/discretize-guides/fractals/shattered-observatory/index.md

 ### **Adds**
 You can kill the first two adds with greatsword.
 Make sure, that you are on scepter/sword at the last add and you are not having cooldown on the weopen swap, or you DPS will suffer a lot.
 You can freely use GS on the first two adds.
 Swap to scepter/sword after that.

 On last platform precast <Skill name="Feelmywrath"/> and <Skill name="banesignet"/> just before taking portal so that all players get are getting back to skorvald fully buffed and you can concentrate on your rotation.
-In some cases where might is lacking, you can use <Skill name="tomeofjustice"/> skill 4 to put down a fire field so that your team can blast it and get might on platform 3.
+In cases where <Boon name="might"/> is lacking, you can use <Skill name="tomeofjustice"/> skill 4 to put down a fire field so that your team can blast it and get <Boon name="might"/> on platform 3 or 4.
 Make sure to not overstack the firefield with a symbol.
 Blast the firefield with <Skill name="shieldofwrath"/>.
 </Tab>

 <Tab specialization="Soulbeast">